-If one team never breaks any border of the Starting Box, including the 14" ceiling, then they lose the round.
+If one team never breaks any border of the Starting Box, including the 14" ceiling of the large start box or the 21" ceiling of the small start box, then they lose the round.
 If both teams break the boundary of their Starting Box and one team's robot does not shut down their motors or does not stop commanding their servos to move at the end, then they lose the round.
 In the case of a tie score, a team wins if none of the above conditions apply and they are the:

-- 1. Team with the most points on the red side of the Air Lock - 2.
-Team with the most points on the Horizontal Electrophoresis - 3.
-Team with the most points on the Vertical Electrophoresis - 4.
-Team with the most points in the Sample Isolation areas - 5.
-Team with the most points in Robot Staging - 6.
-Team with the most points on the Production Staging line - 7.
-Team with BRP anywhere on their side - 8.
-Team with Botguy anywhere on their side - 9.
-Team with the most points on Side - 10.
-Team with the robot (defined by the KIPR Robot Controller power switch) closest to Botguy
+- 1. Team with the most Backup Drives scoring in the Server Racks - 2.
+Team with the most Corrupted Drives scoring on the Storage Racks - 3.
+Team with the most points scored by the Network Connection - 4.
+Team with the tallest Log stack - 5.
+Team with the most points scored in the Wireshark - 6.
+Team with the highest Reverse Engineering Tool level - 7.
+Team with the Alarm flipped on - 8.
+Team with Botgal anywhere on their side - 9.
+Team with the most points in the Data Center - 10.
+Team with the robot (defined by the KIPR Robot Controller power switch) closest to Botgal